SIGMA Team Documents

 folder with you.
 Once that happens, you will get a notification that

 cantor is sharing a folder.
-Accept it, but change the folder path to
+When you accept it, make sure to change the folder path to

 your SIGMA drive, e.g. /Volumes/SIGMA-XX/sigma-share